 How much sleep do teenagers need?

-And when teens get less sleep, it can have dire consequences.
-The AASM notes that, “regularly sleeping fewer than the number of recommended hours is associated with attention, behavior, and learning problems.
+Teen getting less sleep can have dire consequences.
+The AASM notes that “regularly sleeping fewer than the number of recommended hours is associated with attention, behavior, and learning problems.
 Insufficient sleep also increases the risk of accidents, injuries, hypertension, obesity, diabetes, and depression.
-Insufficient sleep in teenagers is associated with increased risk of self-harm, suicidal thoughts, and suicide attempts.”
+Insufficient sleep in teenagers is associated with an increased risk of self-harm, suicidal thoughts, and suicide attempts.”

 Changing school start times is harder than it sounds.
-The government, schools, parents, and teachers all have to buy-in to the later start time.
+The government, schools, teachers, and parents all have to buy-in to the later start time.
 Even legislation recommending statewide changes has proven difficult to pass, as demonstrated in California back in 2018.

 Outside of sleep routines themselves, teens can exercise regularly in the morning or afternoon to help them fall asleep and improve their sleep quality.
-Teens will also want to limit the amount of caffeine they’re consuming and how many naps they’re taking during a day.
+Exercise helps sleep in many aspects, however, it is important to refrain from strenuous exercise in the evening.
+By giving your muscles and circulatory system time to relax, you avoid disrupting your sleep and naturally unwind before falling asleep.

 And of course, teens who struggle with sleep problems should reach out to a medical professional for more tips, according to the Sleep Foundation.

-It may be hard for teens to sleep the proper amount of hours.
-Daily pressures from school can encourage later nights and earlier wakeups.
+It may be hard for teens to sleep the proper number of hours given the demands of modern life.
+Daily pressures from school can encourage later nights and earlier wake-ups.
 But these simple tips and more awareness can help teens find the proper sleep they need before the school day begins.